CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 You'll also have secondary dataset that references future measurements.
 This could come in two "types".
 The first is when you have a variable that changes over time (ex: administering varying medication over time, or taking a tempature over time).
 The second types is an event-based dataset: an event happens at some time in the future (ex: an organ transplant occurs, or an intervention).
-We will address this type later.
+We will address this second type later.
 The first type of dataset may look something like:

 Example: